Spring 2019 Awards

-Application Process: To apply, you must submit three clearly labeled QuickTime files on a USB flash drive or SD card of the project at its current completed state, and a complete and detailed budget which specifically identifies the costs intended to be covered by the grant.
+Application Process: To apply, you must submit three clearly labeled QuickTime files on either USB flash drives or SD cards of the project in its current completed/nearly completed state, and a complete and detailed budget which specifically identifies the costs intended to be covered by the grant.
 The deadline for applications for the Spring 2017 awards is Monday, April 8, 2019 at 5:00pm.
 Submit electronic versions of the streaming link and budget to Karen Armstrong (email@example.com) in Park 364 by 3:00 p.m.
 Incomplete applications will be discarded.

 The Award: The award is a reimbursement grant, which means that the producers will submit receipts for identified items in the budget, and then will receive funds up to the amount of the grant.
 The number of awards, the projects awarded, and the amounts of the grants are decided by a faculty panel based on the copy of the project in its current completed state.
 It is in the applicant’s best interest to submit as finished a project as possible.